Frequency Pilot (2016) CW Review

 THE STORY | Once upon a time Frank Sullivan (Riley Smith) was the center of his daughter’s world.
 He was her best friend and confident in his work.
 But that was an eight-year-old’s perspective of a safe world.
 Twenty years later, that little girl no longer exists.
 Raimy Elizabeth Sullivan (Peyton List) is all grown up with a successful life, despite the stains of her father’s past.

 Twenty years ago her father walked out on her and her mother, and shortly after was killed during his undercover operation.
 The worst was when every paper in New York labeled him a dirty cop.
-Since then Raimy has distanced herself from her memories, become an NYPD detective and has the love of a good man, Daniel (Daniel Bonjour).
+Since then Raimy distances herself from these memories, become an NYPD detective and has the love of a good man, Daniel (Daniel Bonjour).

-Everything changes on her 28th birthday, when a radio signal somehow connects her with her father… living a parallel life twenty years, to the day, before.
+Everything changes on her 28th birthday, when a radio signal somehow connects her with her father who live a parallel life twenty years, to the day, before.